behavure/behavure-docs/src/content/docs/measure_iq/glossary/at-rest-data.md

 title: At Rest Data
 description: Definition & use of At Rest Data
 ---
 **At rest data** is inactive data that is physically stored in digital form, such as in databases, data warehouses, or off-site backups.
-When ingesting data into Scuba, at rest data is a file or batch of files (static data) that is ingested at a prescribed time.
+When ingesting data into Measure IQ, at rest data is a file or batch of files (static data) that is ingested at a prescribed time.

 ## Related terms